Philippines new maritime laws add to South China Sea tension – DW – 12/04/2024

 "Apart from silence on the South China Sea dispute between Manila and Beijing, Malaysia has also taken a quieter approach to its own dispute with Beijing," Ian Chong, a political scientist in Singapore, said in September.

-Chong said this indicates Malaysia is "ready to pressure" countries like the Philippines that it considers to be "relatively weaker," while being less willing to stand up to China, as it offers "significant economic opportunities"
+Chong said this indicated that Malaysia is "ready to pressure" countries such as the Philippines that it considers to be "relatively weaker," while being less willing to stand up to China, which offers "significant economic opportunities"

 Edited by: Keith Walker